rex-hi-ai/rex-cli/.taskmaster/docs/prd.md

 ### Using Prompts (The "Developer" Flow):
 - Alex navigates to his project directory: cd /path/to/my-project.
 - He deploys the prompt: rex-cli deploy awesome-prompt.
-- rex-cli auto-detects that he is using VS Code and Cursor and copies the correctly formatted prompts into ./.vscode/ and other relevant directories.
+- rex-cli auto-detects that he is using GitHub Copilot and Cursor and copies the correctly formatted prompts into ./.github/copilot/ and other relevant directories.
 The prompt is now available in his IDE's prompt panel.

 ## UI/UX Considerations
 - **CLI First:** The entire experience is centered around a clean, predictable command-line interface.